 One example could be two servers, Server1 and Server2 that require separate identities on the same Luna SA.
-In this case two partitions could be created on the Luna SA: PartitionA and PartitionB.
-PartitionA would then be assigned to Server1 and PartitionB would be assigned to Server2.
-When Server1 contacts the Luna SA through PKCS #11, PartitionA will be exposed as a single slot visible on the Luna SA.
-Similarly Server2 will see one slot, as PartitionB will be exposed to it.
+In this case two partitions can be created on the Luna SA: PartitionA and PartitionB.
+PartitionA can then be assigned to Server1 and PartitionB can be assigned to Server2.
+When Server1 contacts the Luna SA through PKCS #11, PartitionA is exposed as a single slot visible on the Luna SA.
+Similarly Server2 sees one slot, as PartitionB is exposed to it.
 Each server based application can then create and log in to separate identities hosted on different partitions on the Luna SA.

-In the case of multiple partitions assigned to a single client, for example if Server1 has both PartitionA and PartitionB assigned to it:
+In the case of multiple partitions assigned to a single client, for example, if Server1 has both PartitionA and PartitionB assigned to it: